NI-DS/scratch_detection_assignment/README.md

 Pay attention to the following points:

-- Exploratory and analysis of the data
+- Exploratoration and analyze the data
 - Consideration of business goals
 - Selection of relevant machine learning models
 - Appropriate choice of metrics